PatrycjaDanilczuk/User-session-analysis-for-marketing-using-SQL-Python-Tableau-and-ABtesing/README.md

 ### 3.1.
 Creating a table of unique sessions from raw_events table using SQL
 Table from this query has been used for analysis in the next steps of the project.
 To view the code go to the uploaded SQL file [3.1.
 Sessions_data_query](https://github.com/PatrycjaDanilczuk/User-session-analysis-marketing-project/blob/main/3.1.%20Sessions_data_query)

-**SQL code logic explanation:**
 <details>

-<summary>Click to expand the code details</summary>
+**<summary>Click to expand the SQL code logic details</summary>**

+### SQL code logic explanation:

-  1)	Identify columns for the analysis: user_pseudo_id, category, campaign, country, event_name, purchase_revenue_in_usd, event_timestamp
+1. Identify columns for the analysis: user_pseudo_id, category, campaign, country, event_name, purchase_revenue_in_usd, event_timestamp
-  2)	Converting event_timestamp into datetime in microseconds using TIMESTAMP_MICROS()
+2. Converting event_timestamp into datetime in microseconds using TIMESTAMP_MICROS()
-  3)	Creating unique user_session_id (user can come to website from different devices, events on different devices should be considered as separate sessions)
+3. Creating unique user_session_id (user can come to website from different devices, events on different devices should be considered as separate sessions)
-  4)	Calculating difference between time ordered events in seconds per user_session_id  using LAG() and TIMESTAMP_DIFF()
+4. Calculating difference between time ordered events in seconds per user_session_id  using LAG() and TIMESTAMP_DIFF()
-  5)	Assigning gaps in sessions - if the difference between time ordered events is longer than 30 minutes, this will be considered as a break in session, the event assigned as break in session will be considered as a start of a new session
+5. Assigning gaps in sessions - if the difference between time ordered events is longer than 30 minutes, this will be considered as a break in session, the event assigned as break in session will be considered as a start of a new session
-  6)	Assigning session number per user_session_id (user can have multiple sessions) using SUM() OVER
+6. Assigning session number per user_session_id (user can have multiple sessions) using SUM() OVER
-  7)	Creating session_id  from user_session_id and session_number - each session will be assigned with individual id
+7. Creating session_id  from user_session_id and session_number - each session will be assigned with individual id
-  8)	Getting session start time and session end time for each session_id using MIN() OVER and MAX()OVER
+8. Getting session start time and session end time for each session_id using MIN() OVER and MAX()OVER
-  9)	Calculating session duration in seconds
+9. Calculating session duration in seconds
-  10)	Creating additional fields for analysis:
+10. Creating additional fields for analysis:

   -	purchase_flag  (if the session ended up with purchase then 1)
   -	campaign (session will be assigned to a campaign, if there was at least one event in the session assigned to a campaign, other sessions assigned as no_campaign)